-Providing education, advocacy, information and professional development to promote the delivery of quality post-acute and long-term care medicine.
+CMDA MISSION STATEMENT: CMDA provides education, advocacy, and a community of professionals to promote the collaboration and delivery of the highest quality care in PALTC medicine.